What is an abdominal ultrasound?

-The size of the abdominal aorta can be measured by ultrasound in order to detect an aortic aneurysm.
-Stones in the gallbladder, kidneys, and ureters may be detected by ultrasound.
+The size of the abdominal aorta can be measured by ultrasound.
+This may be done to

-Abdominal ultrasound may be performed to assist in placement of needles used to biopsy abdominal tissue or to drain fluid from a cyst or abscess.
+abdominal tissue for testing) or to drain fluid from a cyst or abscess.

-What are the risks of abdominal ultrasound?
+What are the risks of an abdominal ultrasound?

 There may be risks depending on your specific medical condition.
 Be sure to discuss

 Certain factors or conditions may interfere with the results of the test.
 These include:

-Your doctor will explain the procedure to you and offer you the opportunity to ask any questions that you might have about the procedure.
+- Your healthcare provider will explain the procedure to you and you can ask questions.

-You may be asked to sign a consent form that gives your permission to do the procedure.
+- You may be asked to sign a consent form that gives your permission to do the procedure.

-Any prior preparation, such as fasting or sedation, will be determined by the specific area to be examined.
-Your doctor will give you instructions if required.
+you sleepy), will be determined by the specific area to be examined.
+Your healthcare

-Although the gel applied to the skin during the procedure does not stain clothing, you may wish to wear older clothing, as the gel may not be completely removed from
+you may want to wear older clothing, as the gel may not be completely removed from

-Based on your medical condition, your doctor may request other specific preparation.
+- Based on your medical condition, your healthcare provider may request other specific

 What happens during an abdominal ultrasound?

-An abdominal ultrasound may be performed on an outpatient basis or as part of your stay
+An abdominal ultrasound may be done on an outpatient basis or as part of your stay

 Generally, an abdominal ultrasound follows this process:

-If asked to remove clothing, you will be given a gown to wear.
+- If asked to remove clothing, you will be given a gown to wear.

-on the specific area of the abdomen to be examined.
+on the specific area of the abdomen (belly) to be examined.

 - Once the procedure has been completed, the gel will be wiped off.